JeyAsare/bootcamp/README.md

 - gold
 - red

 Whilst planning this game I wanted my colour theme to essentially revolve around the colours brown, green, grey and black to set the scene of an actual military bootcamp.
-I used the bright green as I believed it to be a very good contrast compared to the nature of the over dark colours.
+I used the bright green as I believed it to be a very good contrast compared to the nature of the other dark colours.
-The othe colours used are there to add extra appeal to the user as I wanted to still give the user the gaming experience.
+The other colours used were to add extra appeal to the user as I wanted to still give the user the gaming experience.

 ## Game Features